 How will my doctor determine my risk for coronary artery disease?

 Your doctor will calculate your risk for coronary artery

 disease by assessing the number of risk factors you have.
-Your doctor might use this tool to calculate your risk of a heart attack:
+Your doctor will look at things like your cholesterol, blood pressure, and your age and race.

 What can women do to prevent coronary artery disease?